kristoff-it/zine/README.md

 Builds Zine in debug mode, which means faster rebuilds and enabling debug logging.

 ### `-Dlog=foo`
 Enables logging only for the specified scopes.
+Can be passed multiple times to enable more than one scope.

 See at the top of each component what is the scope name in a declaration that looks like this:

 `zine/server/main.zig`
 ```zig